What’s a gel manicure and how does it differ from regular polish?

 6. Cotton Pads

 9. Gel Base Coat & Top Coat Set

 10. Gel Color Polish (My favorites here, here and many more color options here)

 12. LED lamp (that’s the lamp I have and love, but this is also a great option that’s even more affordable)

 Many of the above products you likely already own, but even if you were to buy everything brand new (which you probably won’t because you probably own several of the above items like nail clippers and nail files already), we’re talking less than $150 in startup costs to give yourself a near-infinite number of gel manicures and pedicures.
-Not bad when you consider this is basically the cost of ONE trip to a salon for both a gel mani and pedi (not including tip).
+Not bad when you consider this is basically the cost of ONE trip to a salon for both a gel manicure and pedicure (not including tip).

 My Favorite Gel Nail Polish Colors

 When it comes to polish, I typically prefer OPI Gelcolor.
 It’s what I’m used to from my salon.
 I love the range of colors, and the soak off process is easy without harming my nails.
 I also love that their gel polish offerings mirror their regular polish.
 So if you’ve always loved cult-favorite colors like “Bubble Bath,” you’ll have the option to wear it in gel polish, too.